Israeli forces kill Palestinian man in West Bank raid

 Monday is also when Palestinians mark 75 years since what they call the Nakba, or "catastrophe", when hundreds of thousands were forced from their homes or fled in the 1948 war that accompanied the foundation of Israel.

 Israel-Palestinian violence has been intensifying for months, with frequent Israeli military raids and settler violence in the West Bank amid a spate of Palestinian attacks on Israelis.
-Since January, more than 140 Palestinians, including both militant fighters and civilians, and at least 19 Israelis and foreigners have been killed in the West Bank and Israel.
+Since January, more than 140 Palestinians and at least 19 Israelis and foreigners have been killed in the West Bank and Israel.

 Israel captured Gaza and the West Bank, areas Palestinians want for an independent state with East Jerusalem as its capital, in a 1967 war.
 Israeli forces and settlers withdrew from Gaza in 2005.
 Statehood talks have been frozen since 2014.